|Follow PSU Softball:||Follow @PennStateSB|

 After completing her four-year softball career, Abrams used her fifth year of eligibility to play field hockey for the Friars where she was named to the National Field Hockey Coaches Association Academic Squad in 2012.

-A native of Boston, Massachusetts, Abrams graduated from Providence in 2011 with a bachelor’s degree in marketing before completing her masters in business administration in 2012.
+A native of Reading, Massachusetts, Abrams graduated from Providence in 2011 with a bachelor’s degree in marketing before completing her masters in business administration in 2012.
+Furthermore, Abrams was inducted into the Reading High School Hall of Fame in 2017 after being a three-sport athlete.